ceglabsagarshinde/Kadaknath_Project/Readme.md

 **phastCons_conservation_score:** This folder contains input files, code and figures of Pencil specific fixed site and conservation score of 1.5KB from phastCons.

+**Bam_read_count_screenshot_of_sweep-region:** This folder contains a ppt with a bam read count of missense variant position of the various gene present in the R1 selective sweep region.

 **Prerequisites:**

 Bwa 0.7.17-r1188